Horace Evans, 1st Baron Evans: Legacy

 Evans will be remembered as one of the most widely known physician names of his time along with Lord Dawson of Penn and Lord Horder.

 He has been widely quoted as the "last of the great physicians".
 In a speech in 1958 he stated:

 "Have you noticed how your patients watch you with an intensity rarely given, even to an actress?
 Every word you utter, every action you make has a special significance for good or ill, which carries an impression perhaps undreamed of.
 A sick patient is peculiarly sensitive to any word or action which is not completely sincere.
 The slightest suggestion of any insincerity can create frustration and despair.’"

 Many of the controversies may never be solved.
-Evans was of a time where "patient's secrets went to the grave with them".
+Evans was of a time when "patient's secrets went to the grave with them".

 Evans was unwell in his later years, requiring major abdominal surgery in 1962.
 Never fully recovering, he died in 1963 at the age of 60 years.